Kritisehgal01/Kritisehgal01.github.io/activities.md

 ### Selected Projects

+- **Mathematical Problems in Industry (MPI 2025)**:
+Collaborated with Kwaai, an open-source AI lab, to study privacy-preserving query methods for vector databases in Personal AI.
+Explored encryption techniques like dimensional scrambling, noise injection, ElGamal, and CKKS, and developed and evaluated new homomorphic encryption algorithms.

 - **Mathematical Problems in Industry (MPI 2024)**:
 Analyzed Vironix Health’s de-identified datasets on disease progression during remote patient monitoring to identify positive health outcomes and predict adverse episodes, patient compliance, and engagement.